-As we fast head towards the new year I was reminded of an article I read earlier this year; a national newspaper reported on a new wonder drug that ‘bolsters ailing brain cells.’
+As we fast head towards Spring I was reminded of an article I read some time ago; a national newspaper reported on a new wonder drug that ‘bolsters ailing brain cells.’
 What was the ailment it could help?
 Ageing.
 Of course, it was.

 Why do we think of ageing as an illness?
 The article warned about memory loss and poor decision-making, not to mention Alzheimer’s, depression and even schizophrenia, as if these were inevitable as we get older.